CMHAAorg/cmhaa-website/site/content/resources/ellen-derrick-deloitte.md

 What is particularly energising about the Alliance is the willingness to share and collaborate with competitors in the room.
 To put that competition aside and say this is not about us, this is about something more and something critically important – to us in our teams, and our employees, to our families and friends, and to the country.

-**Ellen Derrick, National Leader, Public Sector and Public Policy, Deloitte**
+**Ellen Derrick, National Leader for Public Sector & Public Policy, Deloitte Australia**

 **Board Member, Corporate Mental Health Alliance Australia**